renpy/renpy/sphinx/source/3dstage.rst

     of the child of the transform.
 The transformation goes from the coordinates used by the screen to the coordinates used by the child of the transform.

+.. transform-property:: matrixtransform_info

+    :type: list
+    :default: None

+    If not None, This gives list that includes a tuple of TransformMatrix object and that parameters in the given order.
+This is just for informational purposes only and it makes no sense to change this property.

 .. transform-property:: perspective

     :type: True or False or Float or (Float, Float, Float)